woocommerce/woocommerce/readme.txt

 * Fix - For logged in customers, pull default address fields from customer object, not session object, to avoid incorrect mixes of data. #22392
 * Fix - Misc tax rounding improvements. #22420
 * Fix - Respect shop page subcategories setting when `page/N/` is added to the URL. #22589
+* Fix - Check for decoded taxonomy name when unsetting product terms. #22740
+* Fix - If date paid is not set but payment complete status has passed, set it. #22735
+* Fix - Prevent webhooks for drafts, and correct create vs updated for manual orders. #22731
+* Fix - Ignore invalid default customer locations. #22357
+* Fix - The state select field was missing a placeholder. #22357
+* Fix - Fix state field rendering when customer address is not in a valid selling country. #22357
 * Performance - Prime caches when reading variations. #22587
 * Performance - Only include REST API classes and objects during `rest_api_init` hook. #22615
 * Performance - Improved how versioned transients are set/cleanup to avoid cron. #22511
 * Performance - Optimized product CSS class functions to avoid multiple product reads and duplication. #22610
 * Performance - Improved caching of template loader, product types, and layered nav widget. #22612
 * Performance - Remove external lookup of IP addresses on localhost. #22608
+* Performance - Improved speed of the `find_matching_product_variation` variation lookup function. #22423
+* Performance - Prevent frontend code from being loaded during REST API. #21090
+* Performance - Load only active webhooks on pages and allow limits to be set by developers. #22760
 * Localization - Modify administrative regions of Greece to default to their english ISO 3166-2 names, instead of using the native GR names. #21945
 * Localization - Added US Minor Outlying Islands as states to avoid confusion with US. #22468
 * Localization - Dutch postcode validation. #22316